snesin/jcade/README.markdown

     // notExisting  : False, call handler for matching elements already on the page.
 (Default)
     //                 True. do not call the handler for pre-existing elements.
     $( rootSelector ).create( selector [, eventData], eventHandler [, notForExisting] );

+### `uiFactory` Signatures

+The `uiFactory` method is the easiest route to automatically bind widget classes to HTML elements by the className attribute.
+Options will automatically be passed to your class as described above as well.
+Just let the `uiFactory` know the class exists by passing it a string with the full path:

+    // className      : A string containing the full path of JavaScript widget class.
+    $.uiFactory( className );

+Multiple classes can be registered at once, and the factory fully customized with optional parameters like so:

+    // className      : Full path of JavaScript widget class.
+    // factoryOptions : Options for the factory, see next section.
+    $.uiFactory( className [, className ...] [, factoryOptions] );

+#### `factoryOptions` Properties

+The behavior of the `uiFactory` method can be altered by passing a `factoryOptions` object as the last parameter.
+It can contain any of the following properties:

+    // invoker       : A function that invokes the class, The arguments passed to invoker
+    //                  are options, element and factory.
+    // reverseArgs   : False, pass options,element,factory when calling invoker.
+(Default)
+    //                  True, pass element,options,factory when calling invoker.
+    // options       : Options to pass to the invoker.
+Will be extended with options
+    //                  specified in the HTML.
+    // optionsName   : Format of the HTML attribute name containing JSON options for the
+    //                  invocation.
+By default '*:options'.
+The * will first be replaced
+    //                  by the class name, and if not found, then by the full class path.
+    // optionsParser : A function to parse the options attribute value.
+    // notExisting   : False, invoke classes for elements already on the page.
+(Default)
+    //                  True, do not invoke classes for elements already on the page.

 ### `destroy` Signature